Women Leading the Way in Sports Ownership & Investing

 As more women take the reins in sports ownership, it’s clear that they’re not just filling a seat—they are reshaping the sports industry.
 Their impact is felt not only through financial investments but also through their advocacy for better treatment and recognition of female athletes.
 Whether as owners, part-owners, or investors, these women are leading a new era in sports that values equity, inclusivity, and opportunity.

 From the ownership groups of Angel City FC to the leadership of the Los Angeles Lakers, women are making significant strides in sports ownership.
-These women are not only breaking barriers but also inspiring the next generation of young athletes and business leaders.
-Their roles in sports ownership demonstrate the power of perseverance, vision, and collaboration.
-As we look to the future, it’s clear that the presence of women in sports ownership will continue to grow, leaving an indelible mark on the industry.
+These women are not only breaking barriers but also inspiring the next generation of young athletes and business lead